Setting up a Development Environment

 ./manage.py createsuperuser

-** Load data fixtures data:** This step is required to load initial data required by the system.
+8. Load data fixtures: This step is required to load initial data required by the system.
 Use the loaddata command as follows:

-This command will generate 1000 users and 200 proposals with random data. within the local/kickstart directory.
+This command will generate random data within the local/kickstart directory.
 You can load this data into the database using the loaddata commands:

 ./manage.py runserver